bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

    }
 ) }}

-Specific ET fields SHOULD be present:
+Specific eye-tracking fields SHOULD be present:

 {{ MACROS___make_metadata_table(
    {